balazs-bamer/cuda-bezier-triangle-raytracer/README.md

 ## Shortcomings

 <a id="1005">In</a> theory, my algorithms can handle concave meshes, and the `Mesh` class even meshes with holes in it (with hole walls covered by triangles, so holes in topological sense).
-In practice I've tried some concave bodies, and the ones with small face angles (< 90-120 degrees, depending on the situation) cause numeric errors, most probably because the extreme variation between sizes of neighbouring triangles and sharp edges.
+In practice I've tried some concave bodies, and the ones with small dihedral angles (< 90-120 degrees, depending on the situation) cause numeric errors, most probably because the extreme variation between sizes of neighbouring triangles and sharp edges.

 The intersection algorithm does not report mesh intersection for large angles of incidence (above approximately 70 degrees).
 This could be fixed with some shallow recursion, but I leave it yet.